PSP92/css-grid/README.md

 ### What is CSS Grid?

 So far we've been using **Flexbox** to arrange content.
-It's very powerful and something we will continue to work with even with the introduction of **CSS Grid**.
-Flexbox, is however only **one-dimensional**.
+It's very powerful and something we will continue to work with even when working with **CSS Grid**.

+One limitation to Flexbox is that it is **one-dimensional** and either defined as a row or column.

 <img src="https://i.imgur.com/5NetjtO.png" width=500/>

-CSS Grid Layout is a **two-dimensional layout** system (which means it includes both columns and rows).
+CSS Grid Layout is **two-dimensional layout** and allows us to define both columns and rows.

 <img src="https://i.imgur.com/55JCwW4.png" width=500/>

+#### Flexbox and Grid Together

-Both `Flexbox` and `CSS Grid` almost always work together with `CSS Grid` being applied to the overall layout and `Flexbox` to the content.
+Both `Flexbox` and `CSS Grid` almost always work in tandem with `CSS Grid` being applied to the overall layout of the page and `Flexbox` targeting the content.

 <img src="https://i.imgur.com/zO6XljL.png" width=500/>